cabrerajuanjo/node-libgpiod/README.md

 - libgpiod must be installed in the system correctly with development headers otherwise npm install will fail.
-- inside libgpiod 1.x series there is a set of new flags created on 1.5.x version around 2019 and they where no back ported to previous ones gpiod releases.
+- inside libgpiod 1.x series there is a set of new flags created on 1.5.x version around 2019 and they where no back ported to previous ones libgpiod releases.
 Your build might break because of this, we're working on solve this.
 - node will garbage collect Chip and Line too early on certain cases.
-When writing the samples, sometimes the following error kept being thrown:
+When writing the samples, the following error kept being thrown:

   ```bash
   /home/sombriks/git/sample-node-libgpiod/index2.js:12